stacks-runner/stacks-runner/frontend/WALLET_CONNECTION_READY.md

 ## ✨ Summary

-**The StacksRunner wallet connection system is now fully operational and using the installed @stacks/connect module instead of CDN.**
+**The The Maze wallet connection system is now fully operational and using the installed @stacks/connect module instead of CDN.**

 - ✅ No external CDN dependencies
 - ✅ Real wallet connection (Leather, Hiro, XVerse)